Spine Surgeons conducting surgery for Thoracic Spine Myelopathy

 Surgical Treatment of Thoracic Spine Myelopathy

-Some patients may not be a candidate for laminoplasty.
-In that case, decompression and spinal fusion are suitable alternatives.
-During spinal fusion, surgeons fuse two or more vertebrae together so that they can heal into a single, solid bone.
-It helps improve painful motion and also restores stability to the spine.
+Some patients may not be candidates for laminoplasty.
+In such cases, decompression and spinal fusion are suitable alternatives.
+During spinal fusion, surgeons fuse two or more vertebrae together, allowing them to heal into a single, solid bone.
+This procedure helps improve painful motion and restores stability to the spine.

-Minimally invasive spine surgery also can be suitable since it involves lower risks and complications.
-Furthermore, it guarantees a faster recovery because of minimal surgical incisions and reduced trauma to the body, unlike traditional open surgery.
+Minimally invasive spine surgery can also be an excellent option as it involves lower risks and complications.
+This approach guarantees a faster recovery due to minimal surgical incisions and reduced trauma to the body, unlike traditional open surgery.
 While performing this type of surgery, specialists generally use tiny instruments and an endoscope that visually guides the surgery.

 Decompression Surgery